 Dear Parents and Prospective Parents,

-Glenthorne High School is a thriving 11-19 mixed comprehensive Academy with 1,400 pupils, of whom 300 are in the 6th Form.
-We are a high performing Specialist Arts College.
+Glenthorne High School is a thriving 11-19 mixed comprehensive Academy with 1,500 pupils, of whom 300 are in the 6th Form.
+We are an outstanding national Teaching School with a specialism in the arts.

 We are a heavily oversubscribed, highly successful school with a long and rich history in the local community.
 The school was founded on the Glastonbury Road site in 1933.
 It moved to the Sutton Common Road site in 1958.
 At this time, it was called Sutton Common County Secondary Girls’ School; a small girls’ school for less than 400 pupils.
 It changed its name to Glenthorne in 1982 and it wasn’t until 1993 that it became co-educational.
 In 2008, we celebrated our Golden Jubilee on the Sutton Common Road site.